-Case 3: Implementation of internal rules (conclusion of non-audit service contracts)
+Case 4: Implementation of internal rules (conclusion of non-audit service contracts)

-Although the CEO and PICOQC stipulated in the "Contract Management Regulations" that the conclusion of a contract shall be notified to all partners and an inquiry of the contract details be requested when entering into a non-audit service contract with a client, neither notification nor inquiry was carried out when the majority of the non-audit service contracts were concluded.
-(Quality Control Standards Committee Statement No. 1, paragraphs 15 and 16)
+Although the CEO and PICOQC stipulated in the "Contract Management Policy" that the conclusion of a contract shall be notified to all partners and contract details shall be e examined when entering into a non-audit service contract with a client, neither notification nor examination was carried out when the majority of the non-audit service contracts were concluded.

-Case 4: Implementation of internal rules (consultation)
+Case 5: Implementation of internal rules (consultation)

-The audit firm stipulates in its "Manual on Audits and Quality Control" that, when consulting on difficult or contentious matters with experts, engagement teams should list in the prescribed format the points regarding which they wish to seek the expert's opinion and the facts of the situation on the premise of the points.
+The audit firm stipulates in its "Manual on Audits and Quality Control" that, when consulting on difficult or contentious matters with experts, engagement teams should describe the points and facts of the matter in the prescribed format.

-However, the firm did not establish policies or procedures for consultation.
-For example, the firm did not set out specific reporting procedures to be followed when engagement teams have identified a specific matter for which consultation is required.
-In addition, the firm did not identify any individuals within or outside the firm who had specialized expertise.
+However, the firm did not establish concrete policies or procedures for consultation.
+For example, the firm did not set out specific reporting procedures when engagement teams have identified a specific matter for which consultation is required.
+In addition, the firm did not specify any individuals within or outside the firm who had adequate expertise.

-(Quality Control Standards Committee Statement No. 1, paragraph 33 and F33-2)
+(Quality Control Standards Statement No. 1, paragraph 33 and F33-2)

-The number of identified deficiencies in designing and implementing rules, such as the non-existence thereof, has decreased due to the enhancement of templates provided by the JICPA, etc. However, since the templates were used without being modified to suit the actual operating situation of the firm, there were operational issues in that rules were not actually functioning.
-Therefore, it is vital to check periodically whether or not there are any discrepancies between the internal rules developed by the audit firm and the actual status of operation.
+The number of identified deficiencies in designing and implementing rules, such as the non-existence thereof, has decreased due to the enhancement of templates provided by the JICPA, etc. However, some cases concerning implementation of rules were found.
+For example, templates were used without being modified to suit the actual operating situation of the firm.
+Therefore, it is vital to check periodically whether or not there are any discrepancies between the internal rules developed by the audit firm and the actual status of implementation.